 - To protect property – by giving legal title to the trustee, the trust property is protected from the creditors of the beneficiary

 - To take care of your loved ones – the trustee is legally obligated to manage the trust property in the way you decide

-- To obtain income tax benefits for your beneficiaries – if a trust is created in a Will, then income from the trust property is taxed as though it is income of a separate individual (see example below).
+- To obtain income tax benefits for your beneficiaries – if a trust is created in a Will, then the income from the trust property is taxed as though it is the income of a separate individual (see example below).
 This is a basic form of income splitting.

 As you can see, testamentary trusts are all about taking care of other people and should be a serious consideration in your estate planning.
 In your Will, you can create as many testamentary trusts as you need – for example, one for each of your children, or you can create one trust for all of your children.

 Why would you create an inter vivos trust?